DarrenTheMoonGod/NGE_PSP_Better/README.md

 HarHar.py - Packs an image into a Har with one tool, instead of using 4 diffrent programs step-by-step

 HarZar.py - Same thing but for Zpt files

+TEXTnuke.py coverts all IMtext Jsons into Bin files at once.